 It is important not only to protect your organisation from receiving malicious emails through your SPAM filter system but it is also important to prevent SPAM emails from being sent out of your organisations.
 A machine on your network may get infected by a mail-bot and will start sending out a heap of email from inside your network and a good email security system will prevent this.

 A setting on your email filter called Raid control will be a handy option you can potentially change to prevent heaps of emails exiting your system from one particular person.
-By doing this you can set a maximum amount of emails that can be sen out of your organisation at any given time by individuals to a maximum number.
-Another good option to look at changing on your SPAM filter is to turn on the Geo I.P setting.
+By doing this you can set a maximum amount of emails that can be sent out of your organisation at any given time by individuals to a maximum number.
+Another good option to look at changing your SPAM filter is to turn on the Geo I.P setting.
 This option will allow you to specify which countries you can receive emails from.

 Also look at whether or not your email filter can perform content filtering on your outbound emails.
 There should be no reason at all that a user will have a need to send out Credit card details via email so its a good idea to look for 12 consecutive numbers which are typically credit card numbers or look for key work credit card and block these email from being sent from your organisation.

-The I.T team can spend hours implementing tools and best practices for email security but usually the best prevention is education.
+The I.T team can spend hours implementing tools and best practices for email security but usually, the best prevention is education.
 The more you train your users on potential risks and what to look for the safer your users and systems will be.
 Let your users know what to look out for with SPAM or phishing emails.
 An example may include looking for something suspicious in the address details of the sender of the email or hover over links in the email first to see if they look legit.

 If you are running an Office 365 email solution in your network ensure that you are protected.
-Microsoft has 2 layers of protection, the basic protection which is standard out of the box and advanced threat protection.
+Microsoft has 2 layers of protection, basic protection which is standard the box and advanced threat protection.
 The Advanced threat protection will be available if you sign up to their E5 subscription plan but if you do not have the E5 subscription and you would like Advance threat protection it will cost you around $2 per mailbox a month.
-ATP will give you the ability to scan links in email, sand boxing capabilities and better protection from spearhead phishing attempts.
+ATP will give you the ability to scan links in email, sandboxing capabilities and better protection from spearhead phishing attempts.
 These are all important these days to keep yourself protected.
 If you do not want to use these then you can of course use your own email spam filter service for this.